erik/sketches/projects/uex/README.md

-Inspired by suckless' [ii], but with less of a focus on being as minimal as possible (so a single daemon can handle multiple networks, there are retries and some error handling, etc.).
+Inspired by suckless' [ii], but with less of a focus on being as minimal as possible (so a single daemon can handle multiple networks, there is some error handling, etc.).

 [ii]: https://tools.suckless.org/ii/